 Although bearded dragons are quite common and a typical morph can cost as little as $50, the red bearded dragon is a lot rarer and you can expect to pay between $200 and $300 for a decent red morph.
 The darker the red, the higher the price tag that is usually associated with the beardie.

-- You may also like: 10 Best Bearded Dragon Breeders of 2021: Our Top Picks
+- You may also like: 10 Best Bearded Dragon Breeders: Our Top Picks

 Care Guide Summary